 Turning to the dynamics of the model, the economy is set in motion by an initial expenditure from the government sector.
 Private firms produce goods and services based on demand, leading to an increase in output, disposable income, consumption, investment, and international trade.
 The two economies experience growth following the initial shock and eventually stabilizes at their new steady states, where private consumption equals disposable income and the stock of net wealth remains unchanged in each area.
-This ensures that households achieve their target wealth-to-income ratios (see Figure 3).
-As mentioned, economic activity results not only in the production of final goods and services but also in the production of intermediate goods, waste, and CO2 emissions (see Figure 4).
+This ensures that households achieve their target wealth-to-income ratios (see Figure 7).
+As mentioned, economic activity results not only in the production of final goods and services but also in the production of intermediate goods, waste, and CO2 emissions (see Figure 8).

-[5] CE innovations in IO-SFC models: preliminary findings
+[6] CE Innovations in IO-SFC models: Preliminary Findings

 The term 'circular economy' (CE) refers to a set of policies and practices aimed at reusing, repairing, sharing, and recycling products and resources to establish a closed-loop system, thereby minimizing waste, pollution, and CO2 emissions (Bimpizas-Pinis et al., 2021).
 One way to introduce a CE innovation in the aforementioned model is to consider a domestic economy with five industries.
 The first four industries produce goods and provide services (e.g., manufacturing goods, agricultural goods, administrative services, and standard wage management), while the fifth industry is a brand-new activity that focuses on waste recycling.
 Specifically, a CE innovation involves changes in the matrix of technical coefficients, resulting in the following: